 Because of many things, Fayette - Wayne is a great place for families with children to consider.
 First of all, many other families with children live here, making Fayette - Wayne a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Fayette - Wayne has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Fayette - Wayne’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Fayette - Wayne is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Fayette - Wayne does not have a public transit system used by locals to get to and from work.

 The per capita income in Fayette - Wayne in 2022 was $44,624, which is upper middle income relative to Maine and the nation.
 This equates to an annual income of $178,496 for a family of four.
 However, Fayette - Wayne contains both very wealthy and poor people as well.